 Can you imagine cooking your favorite meal for the first time without having step-by-step instructions?
 It is easy to get lost!
 Just like a wanderer who cannot find a way out of the woods, a writer needs to know how to write an outline for a research paper.
 It will prevent one from facing writer’s block.
-In this article, we are going to discuss how to write a detailed outline for a research paper thanks to the vivid examples and suitable essay structure.
+In this article, we are going to discuss what does an outline look like, what's it concept and goals and view some vivid examples.

-- Defining the Concept & Goals of a Research Paper Outline
+- Concept & Goals of a Research Paper Outline

 - Mastering APA Outline Format

 - Things to Remember